Sumerian language: Development

-From about 2900 BC, the cuneiform symbols were developed using a wedge-shaped stylus to impress the shapes into wet clay.
-This cuneiform ("wedge-shaped") mode of writing co-existed with the pre-cuneiform archaic mode.
+Pictographic proto-writing was used starting in c.
+3300 BC.
+It is unclear what underlying language it encoded, if any.
+By c.
+2800 BC, some tablets began using syllabic elements that clearly indicated a relation to the Sumerian language.
+Around 2600 BC, cuneiform symbols were developed using a wedge-shaped stylus to impress the shapes into wet clay.
+This cuneiform ("wedge-shaped") mode of writing co-existed with the proto-cuneiform archaic mode.
 Deimel (1922) lists 870 signs used in the Early Dynastic IIIa period (26th century).
 In the same period the large set of logographic signs had been simplified into a logosyllabic script comprising several hundred signs.
 Rosengarten (1967) lists 468 signs used in Sumerian (pre-Sargonian) Lagash.

 The cuneiform script was adapted to Akkadian writing beginning in the mid-third millennium.
 Over the long period of bi-lingual overlap of active Sumerian and Akkadian usage the two languages influenced each other, as reflected in numerous loanwords and even word order changes.

-Transcription
+Transliteration

-Depending on the context, a cuneiform sign can be read either as one of several possible logograms, each of which corresponds to a word in the Sumerian spoken language, as a phonetic syllable (V, VC, CV, or CVC), or as a determinative (a marker of semantic category, such as occupation or place).
-(See the article Transliterating cuneiform languages.)
+Depending on the context, a cuneiform sign can be read either as one of several possible logograms (each of which corresponds to a word in the Sumerian spoken language), as a phonetic syllable (V, VC, CV, or CVC), or as a determinative (a marker of semantic category, such as occupation or place).
+(See the article Cuneiform.)
 Some Sumerian logograms were written with multiple cuneiform signs.
-These logograms are called diri-spellings, after the logogram 'diri' which is written with the signs SI and A. The text transliteration of a tablet will show just the logogram, such as the word 'diri', not the separate component signs.
+These logograms are called diri-spellings, after the logogram 𒋛𒀀 DIRI which is written with the signs 𒋛 SI and 𒀀 A. The text transliteration of a tablet will show just the logogram, such as the word dirig, not the separate component signs.

-Not all epigraphists are equally reliable, and before publication of an important treatment of a text, scholars will often arrange to collate the published transcription against the actual tablet, to see if any signs, especially broken or damaged signs, should be represented differently.
+Not all epigraphists are equally reliable, and before publication of an important treatment of a text, scholars will often arrange to collate the published transliteration against the actual tablet, to see if any signs, especially broken or damaged signs, should be represented differently.

+Our knowledge of the readings of Sumerian signs is based, to a great extent, on lexical lists made for Akkadian speakers, where they are expressed by means of syllabic signs.
+The established readings were originally based on lexical lists from the Neo-Babylonian Period, which were found in the 19th century; in the 20th century, earlier lists from the Old Babylonian Period were published and some researchers in the 21st century have switched to using readings from them.
+There is also variation in the degree to which so-called "Auslauts" or "amissable consonants" (morpheme-final consonants that stopped being pronounced at one point or another in the history of Sumerian) are reflected in the transliterations.
+This article generally used the versions with expressed Auslauts.